twentyOne2x/attnmarkets-docs/docs/users/for-creators-devs-and-ctos.md

 attn or a fund offers:

 - 600 SOL upfront,
-- in exchange for receiving 30% of your creator fees until 1,800 SOL has been routed to them.
+- in exchange for receiving 30% of your creator earnings until 1,800 SOL has been routed to them.

-You trade 30% of 4 months of future fees for 600 SOL today,
+You trade 30% of 4 months of future earnings for 600 SOL today,
 without selling your own token.

 </details>